surosh-khaliqi/it-infrastructure-portfolio-lab/phase4-security/02-build-log.md

 Start-Service wuauserv
 ```

-**Lesson:** A domain controller that has not received security updates for years is a high-priority finding even in a lab; the service state is the first place to look.
+**Lesson:** A stopped Windows Update service and sparse older hotfix output are enough to justify reviewing the update configuration; the service state was corrected in this lab.

 ### Issue 6 — Account lockout threshold was zero